cybrneon/master-thesis/B_METHOD/PROCESS/2024-09-13/Pulled_Themes.md

 - **Visual Style (Aesthetics)**
   - The Skeuomorphism spectrum (Apple's Skeuomorphic Design Language and the industry.)

+- **Sound Design (Audio)**
+  - How sound design is important in UI.

+- **Animation and Motion Design**
+  - The importance of fluidity and movement, to replicate real world objects and materials.

 - **Legacy**
   - Frutiger Aero style and all subgenres.
   - The future of user interfaces, in VR and AR for example.
 Or in general, what's after?
 What's next?